 Inflatable tents can be as simple as a child’s play toy to a shelter from extreme weather.
 Choosing one can be a little confusing, especially if you don’t know exactly what you should be looking for.
 We’ve broken down some of the most important features of the best inflatable tents that you should pay attention to before buying one.

-Inflatable tents can have continuous air beams or air beams that come in multiple sections.
+Inflatable tents can have continuous or multiple section air beams.
 In general, inflatable tents don’t puncture easily.
 However, in the case of a puncture, having an inflatable tent with different sections means that they won’t all lose air at once.

-There are some tents that have one continuous air beam but still give you the option to section it off in case of a puncture.
-Most tents also come with a puncture repair kit.
+Sometimes a blow up tent for camping will have one continuous air beam but still give you the option to section it off in case of a puncture.
+Most tent inflatable shelters also come with a puncture repair kit.
 If you consider a tent with a continuous air beam, these two features are good to have.

 Inflatable tents come as small as a one-person tent up to a large, cabin group tent.
 Choosing the size of your inflatable tent is much like choosing the size of a regular tent.
 The occupancy of the tent will be given by the manufacturer but you may want to aim for an occupancy that is two more than the actual number in your group so you aren’t sleeping on top of each other.

 Be sure to pay attention to the height of the air pole tent.
 Do you want to be able to stand up straight?
 Are you okay with stooping or only sitting in the tent?
 You’ll also want to make sure that the width of the tent can accommodate the tallest person in your group so they can stretch out comfortably when laying down.

 Inflatable tents tend to be very lightweight due to a lack of poles.
 Because of this, weight isn’t usually a big issue with these tents no matter what type of camping you’re doing.
 However, if you’re going to be backpacking you may want to aim for the lightest inflatable tent that meets your needs.